menu

 Demographics

 Livingston is an extremely ethnically-diverse city.
 The people who call Livingston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Livingston residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Livingston include Scottish, European, English, French, and Other Arab.
+Important ancestries of people in Livingston include Scottish, German, English, Irish, and European.

 The most common language spoken in Livingston is English.
-Other important languages spoken here include Arabic and Spanish.
+Other important languages spoken here include Spanish and Portuguese.

 Notable & Unique Neighborhood Characteristics